Substance Abuse and Drug Testing Policy

 The method to provide this information to the Medical Director is as follows:

-- Fax both the cover sheet and copy of the prescription to the Medical Director at XXX-XXX-XXX.
+- Fax both the cover sheet and copy of the prescription to the Medical Director at XXX-XXX-XXXX.

 - The Talent's physician may receive a call from the Medical Director to discuss the prognosis and expected length of treatment and corresponding duration of the prescription.